 If you must dispose of waste while visiting the island, here's what you need to know:

-- Visitors should use roadside rubbish and recycling collection services, drop off household waste and recyclables to the Waiheke Refuse Transfer Station (or the new Community Resource Recovery Park after 3 July), or take their waste away and dispose of it responsibly on the mainland through kerbside rubbish and recycling collection services.
+- Visitors should use roadside rubbish and recycling collection services, drop off household waste and recyclables to the Community Resource Recovery Park, or take their waste away and dispose of it responsibly on the mainland through kerbside rubbish and recycling collection services.

-- The public place litter and recycling bins situated by the toilet block at Big Oneroa, provided for disposal by passers-by only, have now been removed due to health and safety concerns caused by low-overhanging power lines.
-Visitors staying in the Big Oneroa area should use roadside rubbish and recycling collection services to dispose of any household rubbish and recyclables or make a trip to the Community Resource Recovery Park (RRP).
+- The public place litter and recycling bins situated by the toilet block at Big Oneroa were removed due to health and safety concerns caused by low-overhanging power lines.

 Roadside rubbish collection